High-level CLI for Git

 git kill [branch]

 The kill command deletes the feature branch you are on including all uncommitted changes from the local and remote repository.
-It does not delete the main or perennial branches.
+It does not delete perennial branches.

 git rename-branch [old name] <new name>